wordboxbyung/wordboxbyung.github.io/privacy.md

 ## International transfers of your personal information

 Our website may be hosted on servers located in countries outside your own country.
-The laws applicable to the protection of personal data in such countries may be different from those applicable in your home country.
-In particular, if you are located within the European Union, please note that personal data collected by us is transferred outside the European Union / European Economic Area.
-You consent to personal data about you being transferred outside your own country and, where applicable, outside the European Union / European Economic Area.
+The laws applicable to the protection of personal information in such countries may be different from those applicable in your home country.
+In particular, if you are located within the European Union, please note that personal information collected by us is transferred outside the European Union / European Economic Area.
+You consent to personal information about you being transferred outside your own country and, where applicable, outside the European Union / European Economic Area.

 ## Access to your personal information

 You may request details of personal information that we hold about you in accordance with the provisions of the Privacy Act 1988 (Cth).
 A small administrative fee may be payable for the provision of information.
 If you would like a copy of the information, which we hold about you or believe that any information we hold on you is inaccurate, out of date, incomplete, irrelevant or misleading, please email us at wordboxbypaulleangung@gmail.com.

-We reserve the right to refuse to provide you with information that we hold about you, in certain circumstances set out in the Privacy Act.

 ## Complaints about privacy

-If you have any complaints about our privacy practices, please feel free to send in details of your complaints to 10 Willandra Street, Ryde, New South Wales, 2112.
-We take complaints very seriously and will respond shortly after receiving written notice of your complaint.
+If you have any complaints about our privacy practices, please feel free to email in details of your complaints to wordboxbypaulleangung@gmail.com.

 ## Changes to Privacy Policy

 Please be aware that we may change this Privacy Policy in the future.
-We may modify this Policy at any time, in our sole discretion and all modifications will be effective immediately upon our posting of the modifications on our website or notice board.
+We may modify this Policy at any time, in our sole discretion and all modifications will be effective immediately upon our posting of the modifications on our website.
 Please check back from time to time to review our Privacy Policy.

 ## Website

 ### When you visit our website
-When you come to our website (https://wordboxbyung.github.io) we may collect certain information such as browser type, operating system, website visited immediately before coming to our site, etc. This information is used in an aggregated manner to analyse how people use our site, such that we can improve our service.
+When you come to our website we may collect certain information such as browser type, operating system, website visited immediately before coming to our site, etc. This information is used in an aggregated manner to analyse how people use our site, such that we can improve our service.

 ### Cookies
 We may from time to time use cookies on our website.
 Cookies are very small files which a website uses to identify you when you come back to the site and to store details about your use of the site.
 Cookies are not malicious programs that access or damage your computer.
 Most web browsers automatically accept cookies but you can choose to reject cookies by changing your browser settings.
 However, this may prevent you from taking full advantage of our website.
 Our website may from time to time use cookies to analyses website traffic and help us provide a better website visitor experience.
 In addition, cookies may be used to serve relevant ads to website visitors through third party services such as Google Adwords.
 These ads may appear on this website or other websites you visit.